 “A hero is an ordinary individual who finds the strength to persevere and endure in spite of overwhelming obstacles.”
 Christopher Reeve

-“Show me someone who has done some thing worthwhile, and I’ll show you some one who has overcome adversity.”
+“Show me someone who has done something worthwhile, and I’ll show you someone who has overcome adversity.”
 Lou Holtz

 “Insist on yourself; never imitate.
-Your own gift you can present every moment with the cumulative force of a whole life’s cultivation; but of the adopted talent of another you have only an extemporaneous half- possession.
+Your own gift you can present every moment with the cumulative force of a whole life’s cultivation, but of the adopted talent of another, you have only an extemporaneous half- possession.
 Do that which is assigned to you and you can not hope too much, or too much.”
 Ralph Waldo Emerson

 “Here’s to the crazy ones, the misfits, the rebels, the troublemakers, the round pegs in the square holes… the ones who see things differently — they’re not fond of rules… You can quote them, disagree with them, glorify or vilify them, but the only thing you can’t do is ignore them because they change things… they push the human race forward, and while some may see them as the crazy ones, we see genius, because the ones who are crazy enough to think that they can change the world, are the ones who do.”
 Steve Jobs

-“He who joyfully marches in rank and file has already earned my contempt..He has been given a large brain by mistake, since for him the spinal cord would have been enough.”
+“He who joyfully marches in rank and file has already earned my contempt.
+He has been given a large brain by mistake since for him the spinal cord would have been enough.”
 Albert Einstein

 To read more about my process, you may click on this link: My About Page

 You have my permission to share my articles and or video presentations with anyone you believe could benefit, however, I maintain ownership of the intellectual property AND my articles, video presentations and eBooks are not to be considered OPEN SOURCE.
 Please also provide a link back to Second Chance to Live.
 In the event that you have questions, please send those questions to me.
 All questions are good questions.
 I look forward to hearing from you.
-More Information: Copyright 2007 -2017.
+More Information: Copyright 2007 -2019.